Helen Alfredsson: Awards, honors

+In 1986, Alfredsson earned Elite Sign No. 81 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

+She was awarded the 1990 Swedish Golfer of the Year, male or female, amateur or professional.

+In 1992, she was, by the Swedish Golf Federation, awarded the Golden Club, the highest award for contributions to Swedish golf, as the 14th recipient.

+In 1998 Alfredsson was awarded honorary member of the PGA of Sweden.

+In 2024, she was inducted into the Swedish Golf Hall of Fame.

 Personal life

 At young age she practiced ice skating and team handball.
 Her father Björn was a six-time Swedish handball champion and a keen golfer himself.
 The father and daughter won the 1999 Swedish Two Generations Mixed Championship, played as 36-hole foursome.

 In later years Alfredsson has practiced yoga.

 During her college years in San Diego, California, she met Leonardo Cuéllar, the school's soccer coach and a former World Cup and Olympic soccer player for Mexico.
 The couple later got engaged.

 After graduating in 1988 with a degree in International Business and Marketing, she tried a career in Paris, France as a model and stayed for six months.

 In 2005, Alfredsson married former National Hockey League player Kent Nilsson and became stepmother of his son, hockey player Robert Nilsson.
 Kent Nilsson was en elite amateur golfer himself, with a handicap below scratch.
 They divorced in 2016, but came back to live together.

 She has contributed to the foundation of a charity golf tournament supporting research on Alzheimer's disease, which affected her mother, who died in 2010.